 Member Organizations

-FMDIC is ruled by our Charter and SOP.
-These documents are in Portable Document Format (PDF).
+FMDIC is ruled by our Charter and by-laws.
+The charter is available in Portable Document Format (PDF).
 You will need Adobe Acrobat Reader to view and print these documents.
 Download it free from Adobe.com.

 This document is also available online in PDF.